Group buying: Origins of tuangou

-The tuángòu phenomenon has been most successful in mainland China, where buyers have leveraged the power of group buying, which has led to English language media, such as msn.com, profiling the tuángòu buying process.
+The tuángòu phenomenon has been most successful in China, where buyers have leveraged the power of group buying, which has led to English language media, such as msn.com, profiling the tuángòu buying process.
 The popularity of the strategy in China is often attributed to the Chinese tradition of bargaining for the purchase of goods of all types.
 Tuángòu buying also ameliorates a traditional distrust of goods purchased from unknown sellers as individual members of the buying group can vouch for a particular seller's quality to the rest of the group.